graphsignal/graphsignal-python/README.md

 To get an API key, sign up for a free account at [graphsignal.com](https://graphsignal.com).
 The key can then be found in your account's [Settings / API Keys](https://app.graphsignal.com/settings/api-keys) page.

-To track deployments, versions and environments separately, specify a `deployment` parameter.
+To track deployments, versions and environments separately, specify a `deployment` parameter or environment variable.

 ## Integrate